cakephp/plugins.cakephp.org/plugins/Users/README.md

         // Name of the table to use
         'userModel' => 'Users.Users',

-        // Allow an avatar to be uploaded 'allowAvatar' => true,
+        // Enable users the ability to upload avatars 'enableAvatarUploads' => true,

         // SocialAuth plugin configuration
         'social' => [